bigricksosa/streamfinder/README.md

     You should see the message `Server proxy is running on http://localhost:3000` in your terminal.

 6.  **Open the application:**
-    Open the [`index.html`](https://github.com/bigricksosa/streamfinder/blob/main/index.html) file in your web browser.
-You can usually do this by double-clicking the file.
+    Open the [`index.html`](https://github.com/bigricksosa/streamfinder/blob/main/index.html) file in your web browser by entering `localhost:3000` in the address bar.

 ---